 The comparable differences between traditional implants and mini implants can also be considered benefits.

-The difference in size comes from the diameter of the screw inserted into bone.
-As mini dental implants use screws measuring 3-millimetres or less, they can be used in areas where a normal implant screw of up to 5-millimetres is too large.
+The difference in size comes from the diameter of the screw inserted into the bone.
+As mini dental implants use screws measuring 3 millimeters or less, they can be used in areas where a normal implant screw of up to 5 millimeters is too large.
 Unfortunately, this also means the smaller implants are not as strong as the traditional implant.

 The Average Cost of Dental Implants

 There are different types of dental implants, eg. mini implants for example range from $1,500 – $3,000 each, for the surgery and insertion of the implant only.
-In addition to this you than have the cost of the replacement artificial tooth such as the crown or porcelain tooth which will be an additional $2,500 – $4,000.
+In addition to this, you then have the cost of the replacement artificial tooth such as the crown or porcelain tooth which will be an additional $2,500 – $4,000.